AntogamerYT/JellyfinRPC/README.md

     - In the `Authorization` header, you should see a token: that's your account token!
     - Example: ![](readme/YourToken.png)

+> [!CAUTION]
+> **MAKE SURE TO KEEP YOUR ACCOUNT TOKEN PRIVATE!** Your Account token is the "magic word" to get into your account, if anyone gets their hands on it they can effectively do anything to your account while also bypassing 2FA.
+Be safe!

 ### Getting a Discord Bot token
 JellyfinRPC requires a Bot token to upload and refresh an image's link (like a movie's image), this is required as Discord forces you to use a Discord CDN link when setting an image in your RPC.